chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 sudo chef-automate bootstrap bundle unpack bootstrap.abb
 ```

-10. Start the Service in all the frontend nodes with the below command.
+10. Start the Service in all the frontend nodes with the below command:

 ``` bash
 sudo chef-automate start